8.4 Debugging

 Tracing is enabled with the chr_trace/0 predicate and disabled with the chr_notrace/0 predicate.

-When enabled the tracer will step through the call
+When enabled the tracer will step through the call,

-and apply
+exit, fail, wake and apply

 ports, accepting debug commands, and simply write out the other ports.